LefanHu/LefanHu.github.io/README.md

 # Github pages

-An attempt at putting some java script games on github pages.
+An attempt at putting some java script stuff running on github pages.